 In order to help you make the most of what this beautiful part of the country has to offer, we thought we’d suggest a few things to see and do while you’re here.

-As the last of the summer sun sets over the ocean, and shadows stretch out across Mawgan Porth bay.
-Our uniquely chic glass-fronted restaurant and terrace is as inspiring as it is welcoming, providing the perfect backdrop for you to take your time over a delicious afternoon tea, and not just any tea, one that’s made especially for you.
+As the last of the summer sun sets over the ocean, and shadows stretch out across Mawgan Porth beach.
+Our uniquely chic glass-fronted restaurant and terrace are as inspiring as it is welcoming, providing the perfect backdrop for you to take your time over a delicious afternoon tea, and not just any tea, one that’s made especially for you.

 Make the most of the early evening darkness this autumn with a spot of romantic stargazing.
 Bedruthan Steps, just moments along the coast from us, has been awarded Dark Sky Discovery status making this beautiful stretch of coast the perfect place for gazing up at the stars.